ritza-co/replit-teachers/02-building-a-centralised-autograder.md

 Navigate back to your `grading-server` project and you should see some new files and folders that have been created by the grading project.

-Each of the submission generated a new subfolder with the student number in the first line of the submission file.
-Because they were the same, the second one had `_1` appended to it.
+Each of the submissions generated a new subfolder with the student number in the first line of the submission file.
+Because they were the same, the second one has `_1` appended to it.

 In each of these folders, you can see the code that was submitted.